wp-plugins/admin-page-framework/readme.txt

 Check out [the issues](https://github.com/michaeluno/admin-page-framework/issues?labels=enhancement&page=1&state=open) on GitHub labeled *enhancement*.

 == Changelog ==

+= 3.5.6 - 2015/03/15 =
+- Fixed a bug that form section values of page meta box could not be displayed.

 = 3.5.5 - 2015/03/08 =
 - Added the `footer_right_{...}` and `footer_left_{...}` filter hooks.